About Public Health in Derby

 Health and Wellbeing Board

 The Health and Wellbeing Board brings together Councillors and lead officers from a number of organisations involved in health and social care and public service to help improve the health and wellbeing of local people and reduce health inequalities.
-The Health and Wellbeing Board meets regularly and is responsible for the Health and Wellbeing Strategy 2014-19.
+The Health and Wellbeing Board meets regularly and is responsible for the Health and Wellbeing Strategy - Plan on a Page.